mto79/ansible_collection_mto79.system/roles/timesync/README.md

-# Ansible role -  mto79 .system.timesync
+# Ansible role -  mto79.system.timesync

 This is an Ansible role to install and configure timesync.
 Include more information about timesync in this section.

 ## Table of Contents